 - 4.7.1.
 Local government continues to engage in economic development and the promotion of enterprise and employment in their areas.
-Local authorities have a strong focus in: - ensuring co-operation/co-ordination regarding economic developments, including information sharing between stakeholders in their functional areas: - monitoring implementation of the economic components of development plans as revised; - supporting locally based inter-agency Task Forces constituted in response to significant issues (e.g. closure of major businesses development of specific economic initiatives) in line with any advice/guidelines from the Department of Jobs, Enterprise and Innovation (DJEI); - providing a focal point for economic promotion of the county/city; - providing a consultative mechanism to facilitate economic input to the drafting
+Local authorities have a strong focus in:

+- ensuring cooperation/co-ordination

+regarding economic

+developments,

+including information

+sharing between

+stakeholders in their

+functional areas;

+- using the forward planning process and the hierarchy of plans at national, regional and

-Illustrative Example 20: 'CONNECT' Western Regional Business Network is an initiative of six Local Authorities of Ireland's Western Region - Donegal, Sligo, Leitrim, Roscommon, Mayo and Galway, coordinated by the WDC.
+Illustrative Example 20: Emerging from the WDC's LookWest.ie programme RE:CONNECT Western Regional Business Network is an initiative of six Local Authorities of Ireland's Western Region - Donegal, Sligo, Leitrim, Roscommon, Mayo and Galway, managed by the WDC.

 The network promotes and develops reciprocal commercial links between businesses in the Western Region of Ireland and businesses abroad owned and/or managed by people from the Region.
 Launched by Taoiseach Enda Kenny, T.D., in London in 2011, CONNECT provides the opportunity, fostered by local authorities to open doors to new customers and markets; through active participation from the wider business community.
+RE:CONNECT promotes the huge potential for investment in the Western Region and highlights the role network members play in unlocking this potential.
+The second RE:CONNECT event took place in London in June 2012 where members were addressed by Pat Rabbitte TD, Minister for Communications, Energy and Natural Resources